evrythng/evrythng-cli/README.md

 such as `$id` or `$type`.

 If no command is matched, the help text is displayed.
-If a command is not fully matched, but the arguments do start with a module's `startsWith`, the syntax for the module's `operations` is printed to help guide the user.
+If a command is not fully matched, but the arguments do start with a module's `firstArg`, the syntax for the module's `operations` is printed to help guide the user.

 So for example, the `thng $id read` command: